 With about 900 students, the Centre for Nursing Studies (CNS) is the largest nursing school in Newfoundland and Labrador.
 Located on the Memorial University campus, CNS offers a four-year bachelor of nursing degree (accepting about 121 students a year), a 16-month practical nursing diploma (accepting about 85 students a year) and continuing study courses, including advanced studies in gerontology, critical care and mental health.
 The bachelor of nursing program is a collaborative effort; it was created through a partnership between Memorial and two regional health authorities.

-Students rotate through clinical placements in regional health care settings.
-Memorial provides residence accommodations to CNS students.
+Students rotate through clinical placements in regional health-care settings.
+Memorial provides residences to CNS students.
 The centre’s strategic plan emphasizes a commitment to further develop its applied research program.

-|Size of school||Tuition (degree)||Tuition (diploma)||Residence offerings|
+|Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Residence offerings|

-|Small (fewer than 2,000 full-time students)||$2,550-$11,460||$3,000||Yes|
+|Small (fewer than 2,000 full-time students)||$2,550||$3,000||$3,470||No|

-- Practical Nursing: This diploma program covers a wide range of topics, including gerontology, anatomy, pharmacology, mental health and leadership in nursing.
+- Practical Nursing: This diploma program covers a range of topics, including gerontology, anatomy, pharmacology, mental health and leadership in nursing.

 - Bachelor of Nursing

 - Practical Nursing